-- A medical practice emails a new patient asking him to fill out forms prior to a first visit, to expedite the process.
+- A medical practice emails a new patient asking him to fill out forms before a first visit to expedite the process.
 The email is unencrypted.

 - A medical practice and its billing company exchange emails about a patient using Name/SSN/DOB on the Subject line.

-Example 7 reveals an interesting point: patients initiating an email exchange can reveal as much PHI as they wish – after all, it is their information and HIPAA regulations only cover the handling of PHI by covered entities and their partners.
-The doctor can continue the exchange, but an initial warning about the privacy risks (e.g., interception, forwarding etc.) of using unencrypted emails and a proposal to change to secure email would be appropriate.
-In any case, the doctor has the responsibility of protecting any ePHI once he begins taking part in the email exchange.
+Example 7 reveals an interesting point: patients initiating an email exchange can reveal as much PHI as they wish.
+After all, it is their information, and HIPAA regulations only cover the handling of PHI by covered entities and their partners.
+The doctor can continue the exchange, but an initial warning about the privacy risks (e.g., interception, forwarding, etc.) of using unencrypted emails and a proposal to change to secure email would be appropriate.
+In any case, the doctor is responsible for protecting any ePHI once he begins taking part in the email exchange.

-In example 9, it would have been wiser for the practice to get the patient’s consent to using email (at the first visit) before initiating email contact.
+In example 9, it would have been wiser for the practice to get the patient’s consent to use insecure email (at the first visit) before initiating email contact.

-Example 10 (just like the previous example 2) involves an email exchanges between a covered entity and its business associates.
+Example 10 (like the previous example 2) involves an email exchange between a covered entity and its business associates.
 Again, there is no reason why such messages should not have been sent encrypted.
-However, even with secure email, the use of identifying information (not necessarily health-related) in the unencrypted Subject line of the email could be a violation of other (i.e., not HIPAA), state-specific privacy laws on the use of identifiers.
+However, even with encrypted email, identifying information (not necessarily health-related) in the unencrypted subject line of the email could violate other (i.e., not HIPAA) state-specific privacy laws on the use of identifiers.

 These are broadcast (i.e., one-to-many) notifications.

-- A researcher leading a clinical trial emails a notice of all participants about some changes without hiding the names of the recipients.
+- A researcher leading a clinical trial emails a notice to all participants about some changes without hiding the recipients’ names.

 - A doctor emails all his patients with information about his wife’s new non-medical business.

-Example 11 of a mass email may be OK if the sender can show that it obtained the consent of those addressed, but there may still be concerns about privacy violation from some patients if their participation in the clinical trial were made known to others.
+Example 11 of a mass email may be okay if the sender can show that it obtained the consent of those addressed.
+However, some patients may still have concerns about privacy violations if their participation in the clinical trial was made known to others.
 This is not an idle concern, as the potential audience is unlimited because emails can readily be forwarded.
 The use of secure email would prevent parties not directly addressed from accessing the content.

-Example 12 might fall foul of a different HIPAA provision – one that has to do with the marketing of services without patient consent.
-For those interested in probing this area further, we provide a handy guide on checking your marketing messages for HIPAA compliance.
+Example 12 might fall foul of a different HIPAA provision that has to do with the marketing of services without patient consent.
+For those interested in further probing this area, we provide a handy guide for checking your marketing messages for HIPAA compliance.

-The sender or receiver email address is accessible to multiple parties.
+The sender or receiver’s email address is accessible to multiple parties.